erroronline1/qualitymanagement/readme.md

 ![sample folder structure](assets/folderstructure.png)
 * the provided folder structure might not be neccessarily your first choice and serves just as a sample. you have to change at least the default paths within the vba-code and the assistant anyway.
 * even if you don't want to use the assistant, the documents semiautomated version control still might be useful for you. on the other hand the assistant is hardly possible to populate without the documents unless you write your own routines for that.
-* i'd recommend an educated access-management. it may be a good idea to store docm-templates in a folder with restricted access to qm-managers, deputies and ceo, while access to pdfs, timetables and the assistant application should be granted for everyone.
+* i'd recommend an educated access-management. it may be a good idea to store docm-templates in a folder with restricted access to qm-managers, deputies and ceo, while access to published pdfs or docms, timetables and the assistant application should be granted for everyone.
 * provided python-scripts probably will have to be compiled (unless you have python installed - [3.6 for the moment](https://www.python.org/downloads/release/python-3612/)). i recommend [pyinstaller](http://www.pyinstaller.org/) for this usecase - at least for windows environments.

 [back to top](#bottle-light-quality-management-software)